 - Panel on “ICTD and female support agents: how do female intermediaries negotiate empowerment in their everyday lives and relationships?” at 5th IEEE/ACM International Conference on Information Communication Technologies and Development, March 11-15, 2012, Atlanta, Georgia.

-My key question here is: in what ways do ICTs enable female empowerment and reconfigure gender imbalance?
+My key question throughout has been: in what ways can ICTs enable female empowerment and reconfigure gender imbalance (or not)?